PatrickChristoph/airbnb_insights_australia/docs/index.md

 ## What are the most common amenities in Australia?

-This one you might have expected - it is a kitchen.
+You might not have expected this one - it is a kitchen.
 Roughly 92% of the accommodations offers a kitchen.
-Second comes the smoke alarm with around 91% - hopefully the missing 9% are explainable just because the owners forgot to mention it.
+Second comes the smoke alarm with around 91% - hopefully the missing 9% are due to the fact that the owners just forgot to mention it.

 <img src="img/top20_amenities.png" alt="top20 amenities for Australian